-A modern musician with a heart full of folk music, Aaron Lefebvre is a finger-style guitarist from Pittsburgh, PA.
-He grew up in the rural hills of both Central and Southwestern Pennsylvania in a household where folk, blues, rock, and jazz were a constant presence in the air.
-Blooming from his self-taught approach with acoustic and electric guitar, his music combines traditional and folk guitar musings with modern finger-style techniques that follow a musical narrative to inspire the imagination.
+A modern musician with a heart full of the folk process, Aaron Lefebvre is a finger-style guitarist from Prosperity, PA.
+A modern tale of Appalachia: Aaron grew up in the rural hills of both Central and Southwestern Pennsylvania in a household where folk, blues, rock, and jazz were a constant presence in the air.
+Taking a self-taught approach inspired by the creative self-sustainable farm started by his young parents, his music combines traditional and folk guitar musings with modern finger-style techniques and technology that weave a musical narrative meant to inspire the imagination.

 Aaron has shared stages with guitarists such as Antoine Dufour, Craig D'Andrea, Peter Janson, Steve Davison, Vin Downes, Ian Ethan Case, Daniel Bachman, Ryan Ayers, as well as singer-songwriters Jess Klein, Gaelyn Lea, Carrie Elkin, Edward David Anderson, and musical groups such as Della Mae and Bombadil.
-He has also been invited to present a guitar workshop at the University of Massachusetts Boston campus entitled, “The Art of Not Knowing,” an exploration of musical imagination and creative process.
+He has also presented a guitar workshop at the University of Massachusetts Boston campus entitled, “The Art of Not Knowing,” an exploration of musical imagination and creative process.

-You can see Aaron in a multitude of settings including stage venues nation-wide, music festivals, local coffee shops and art galleries, weddings, house concerts, bars, and even his front porch in Bangor, Maine on nice days.
+You can see Aaron in a multitude of settings including stage venues nation-wide, music festivals, local coffee shops, art galleries, weddings, house concerts, bars, and even his porch in Bangor, ME on nice days.

 See tour dates, read blogs, view videos, and learn more about Aaron by visiting his website at www.AaronLefebvre.com, or by following him on Facebook, Twitter, and Instagram.